 Marketing: The chief marketing office might be thinking ahead to next year; he's putting in a few extra hours in the evenings crafting a killer campaign for next year.
 It resides only on his laptop.
 What happens if the laptop is damaged and the data is lost?
 If it's not part of the routine back ups set up by your IT department, you've just lost a diamond.

 Development: You have a whiz-kid developer working on next year's killer application.
 It's nothing but code in its infant stages sitting on a single PC.
-A power spike hits the
+A power spike hits the drive.
+Another diamond is lost.

 Financial: Forecasting is a critical part of any organization's successful growth.
 If the CFO only has that information and something were to happen to that diamond, it can often mean any other financial information has lost all strategic value without that forecast.